Assistant for Multi-Faith Programs

 Each year the Tucker Foundation provides the opportunity for students to spend their Spring Break as part of a service-learning trip, known as Alternative Spring Break trips.
-Trips are organized and run by students, and participants contribute to the funding for each trip through campus-wide fundraising efforts that occur during the winter term.

 In the United States, 48.5 million people are living in poverty, minimum wage is not keeping up with the rising cost of living, and many workers struggle to afford decent housing.
 Decent, stable housing provides more than just a roof over someone's head; it provides stability for families and children, a sense of dignity and pride, health, physical safety and security, and increased educational and job prospects.
 The Habitat for Humanity ASB will focus primarily on direct, hands-on service building housing alongside Habitat homeowners and affiliate directors in the destination community.
 This trip will also explore issues of income disparity and housing challenges in the USA broadly, in a specific region of the United States (according to where the trip would be going on a given year), and in the Upper Valley.
 The location of the trip will be established early each fall term.